Contemplating Divorce? 4 Ways a CDFA can Help Reduce Your Stress

 Divorce is complicated and emotional.
 It's not something that people decide on a whim.
 It's important to research and explore all your options to create a secure financial future for yourself.
 Hiring a Certified Divorce Financial Analyst (CDFA) before you begin your divorce process is a smart choice, as it can help ease some of your stress.

 A CDFA can help alleviate the fear of the unknown.
-S/he will prepare a financial plan for you based on various scenarios, giving you a greater sense of confidence (or at least a reality check) when it comes to your financial future.
+They will prepare a financial plan for you based on various scenarios, giving you a greater sense of confidence (or at least a reality check) when it comes to your financial future.

 Let's face it.
 Many of us could use a little help when it comes to understanding our finances.
 We are usually somewhat aware of the day-to-day finances but what about the other components?
 Retirement accounts, stock-based compensation, home equity, debt?
 These are things that all need to be evaluated in a divorce.
 A CDFA will educate you on what you need to know to make the important financial decisions going forward.
 This can help you to avoid some of those common divorce mistakes.